dev-bootcamp-2019/final-project-cvillegas31/README.md

 You need to copy private key in ganache-cli, then open metamask -> click on account -> click on "Import Account" -> put private key into field -> click Import -> switch account (if needed).
 Imported account should have 100Eth.
 Do not forget to select network "Localhost 8545"

 4. Change to the project directory

-Importante: keep the name proof-of-ex as the root of the project.

 cd proof-of-ex/

 5. Run the following commands:

+$ npm install openzeppelin-solidity

 $ npm install